You asked, researchers answer: Inflation Q&A

 Another way to think about core inflation is to see the measure as a “means to an end.”
 The end in question is the Federal Reserve’s 2 percent inflation objective, which is based on the all-items Personal Consumption Expenditures (PCE) index.
 This index is a measure that broadly captures the prices that consumers pay for the goods and services they buy and the prices of goods and services that are purchased on behalf of households (for example, medical care paid for by employers through employer-provided health insurance or paid for by governments through programs such as Medicare and Medicaid).
 Core inflation provides policymakers with a “means” to achieving the end in that it gives them a clearer signal of where the inflation measure of interest for policy—the all-items PCE—is heading.
 The fact that measures of core inflation exclude certain prices reflects policymakers’ need to see the signal, not their lack of concern or interest in particular prices.

-We summarize a number of alternative inflation measures in the Consumer Price Data section of our Inflation 101 website.
+We summarize a number of alternative inflation measures in the Consumer Price Data section of our Center for Inflation Research webpages.

 Can you explain the benefit of allowing for an inflation overshoot above 2 percent in order to average 2 percent over a given time?
 In other words, why is averaging 2 percent “good” or “better” than always trying to hit a 2 percent target and possibly undershooting it as has happened for the better part of the last decade?